Mathias-g/grist-tree-map-widget/README.md

 **Everything shows as unplaced after I recalibrated.**
 Expected if the new calibration puts the old coordinates outside the photo.
 Drag them back onto the map, or clear their coordinates and place them again.

-**The map is squashed or oddly framed.**
-Press `f` to re-fit.
-If it persists, that's a bug worth reporting.

----

 ## Limitations